 C.M.H.A.
 H.K.P.R. is one of eight partner agencies in a four county rapid response treatment and education service for young people (ages 14-35), in the early stages of a psychotic illness, and their families.
 Early identification, assessment and treatment leads to significantly improved outcomes.

 Peer Support is based on the principle that people who have life experiences in common have something to offer each other.
 This approach assumes people who have experienced a mental health concern or have a close relationship with someone who has experienced a mental health concern, can better understand others during their recovery.
-The Peer Support Program provides trained professionals who have peer experience, to work one-to-one with people and in groups to set and achieve goals.
+The Peer Outreach Program provides trained professionals who have peer experience, to work one-to-one with people and in groups to set and achieve goals.

 Supportive Housing provides individualized mental health support and housing options for those with a serious mental illness and/or a dual diagnosis.
 C.M.H.A.
 H.K.P.R. has housing available in Peterborough, Kawartha Lakes and Northumberland, in collaboration with other community partners.
 All housing program applicants must qualify for support services prior to making a housing application.
 Please click on the hyperlink above for more information about eligibility and application.